Jemez Fishing Report

 San Gregorio Lake

-Fishing Update April 16, 2024… (Rating…No Bueno)
+Fishing Update December 18, 2023… (Rating…No Bueno)

 This high-altitude lake is accessed by a beautiful one-mile hike.
 San Gregorio is no longer part of the stocking rotation because of its wilderness status.
 NMDGF did, however, pack some Rio Grande Cutthroat Trout fingerlings into the lake during the fall of 2022 as an experiment to see if they can survive and thrive through the harsh, high altitude San Pedro Parks Wilderness winter.
 The lake level is very low right now and has been most of the last two summers, so it is unlikely that any of the RGCT survived.
-The trail to the lake remains covered with snow.
+The trail to the lake is covered with snow.

 San Gregorio has not been stocked with rainbow trout since June of 2020 and will not be stocked for the foreseeable future.